Breathing and stretching exercises for healthy practice and living

 In my article about Breathing at the Piano, I shared some tips and simple exercises to help you reconnect with your breathing while playing.

-Breathing at the Piano was warmly received.
-I have heard from, and worked with, many players who found the simple exercises helpful – even revolutionary for their playing.
+That article was warmly received.
+I have heard from and worked with many players who found the simple exercises helpful, even revolutionary for their playing.
 If you’ve not already printed off and tried the FREE exercises, please check them out before going on.

 In this article, I will now build on the foundation of the exercises and ideas previously shared…